Diverse Mini-Batch Selection in Reinforcement Learning for Efficient Chemical Exploration in de novo Drug Design: Experimental Evaluation

 \subsection{Diverse Mini-Batch Selection Enhances Distance-Based Diversity}

-\Cref{fig:circles} shows the total number of diverse actives for every 250th generative step in the \textit{de novo} drug design task for the DRD2-, GSK3$\beta$- and JNK3-based reward functions.
-The lines and shaded area display the mean and max-min values, respectively, across 10 independent reruns for each configuration.
-Each plot of \cref{fig:drd2_circles,fig:gsk3b_circles,fig:jnk3_circles} compares the use of DPP in combination with different techniques of reward shaping for \textit{de novo} drug design.
+To evaluate the distance-based diversity among the generated molecules, we calculate the number of diverse actives. \Cref{fig:circles} shows the total number of diverse actives for every 250th generative step in the \textit{de novo} drug design task for the DRD2-, GSK3$\beta$- and JNK3-based reward functions.
+The lines and shaded area display the mean and standard deviation, respectively, across 10 independent reruns for each configuration.
+Each plot of \cref{fig:drd2_circles,fig:gsk3b_circles,fig:jnk3_circles} compares the use of DPP in combination with different techniques of modifying the extrinsic reward for \textit{de novo} drug design.